-Wemo’s Insight Switch let you monitor your power usage.
-This comes in handy if you want to save a few bucks or if you’re an environment-friendly person.
+Wemo’s Insight Switch is the only one of these three that lets you monitor your power usage.
+This comes in handy if you want to save a few bucks or if you’re an environmentally conscious person.

 Using the Wemo app, you can view a daily analysis of how long a connected device has been on, your average power usage in watts, and an estimate of the power costs.

 In my opinion, this is by far Wemo’s biggest win.

 The ability to monitor energy usage allows you to save the environment as well as a lot of money.
 It also monitors the performance of each connected device and delivers a daily report of each device’s power usage.
 This way you can easily tell which device uses energy the most and also identify those that save the environment.

 The Amazon Smart Plug, TP-Link and WeMo switches are all advertised as easy to set up.
 However, many users still complain about the complexity of the set up for all three plugs.